ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

 Introduction
 ------------

 The gdas_init utility is used to create coldstart initial conditions for global cycled experiments using the chgres_cube program.
-It has two components, one that pulls the input data required by chgres_cube from HPSS, and one that runs chgres_cube.
+It has two components: one that pulls the input data required by chgres_cube from HPSS, and one that runs chgres_cube.
 The utility is only supported on machines with access to HPSS:

      * Hera
      * Jet
      * WCOSS2
-     * S4 (Only the chgres step is supported, not the data pull step.)
+     * S4 (Only the chgres_cube step is supported, not the data pull step.)

 Location
 --------

-Find it here: ``./util/gdas_init``
+Find it here: ./util/gdas_init

 Build UFS_UTILS and set 'fixed' directories
 -------------------------------------------